Jewelry Articles

 Famous Gems and Beaded Jewelry: Koh-i-Noor Diamond

-In the history of famous gems and beaded jewelry, the Koh-i-Noor Diamond stands out for its dark tales of tragedy, torture and murder, of thrones, lost and gained.
-The legend is that whoever holds the diamond will be invincible, and men who believed the legend were willing to slaughter thousands for it.
+In the history of famous gems and beaded jewelry, the Koh-i-Noor Diamond stands out for its dark tales of tragedy, torture, and murder, of thrones, lost and gained.
+The legend is that whoever holds the diamond will be invincible, and men who believed the legend was willing to slaughter thousands for it.
 Even now, the gem is at the center of a dispute.

 Harnessing Energy From Gemstones In Handmade Jewelry